rickx34/Solitaire/README.md

-Uses linked list and modified version of linked list called CircularlyLinkedLists.
+Text based game which uses linked list and modified version of linked list called CircularlyLinkedLists.

 To run this game simply run the Solitaire.java and use these commands to interact: